tkem/mbino/README.md

   support for Arduino Due or Zero, for example.

-- To avoid ambiguities with Arduino's own global `Serial` and `SPI` objects, you should use the fully qualified class names `mbed::Serial` and `mbed::SPI` when using these APIs.
+- To avoid ambiguities with Arduino's own global `Serial` and `SPI` objects, you have to use the fully qualified class names `mbed::Serial` and `mbed::SPI` when using these APIs.

 - Since the default AVR Libc `printf()` family of functions does not